 - provide advice on other planning and development matters when requested

 More information is available on the NSW Government Planning Panels website.

 Sydney South Planning Panel meetings scheduled at Sutherland Shire Council

-The public meeting will commence at 11.30am for this application.
+The public meeting will commence at 12:00pm via a Microsoft Teams Meeting.

-The public meeting will commence at 2.00pm for this deferred matter.
+The public meeting will commence at 10am via a Microsoft Teams Meeting.